• Skip to primary navigation

 • Cut the edges of the cake straight.
 Cut the cake into small squares.

-• Keep in airtight cookie tins with baking paper between the layers of cake.
+• Keep in airtight cookie tins with parchment paper between the layers of cake.

 Notes

-1. Always use a digital kitchen scale when measuring the ingredients for a cake, especially when measuring flour and butter.
-I don't recommend using cup measuring to make the dough; there is too much room for mistakes (Amazon affiliate link).
+1. Measurements: I strongly recommend using a digital kitchen scale to make this cake.
+I don't recommend using cup measuring to make the dough; there is too much room for mistakes (the Amazon affiliate link opens in a new tab).

 Nutrition